 My academic research focuses on computer vision and deep learning, more specifically self-supervised learning, perception for robotics, and computational photography.
 I believe that there exists a great deal of natural structure inherent to visual data that we can exploit and learn from without requiring all too much manual annotation, or even none whatsoever.
 Check out some of my projects below for an overview of what I have done so far and what keeps me busy today.
-(Note that this page could be out of date most of the time ;-))
+(Note that this page may sometimes be out of date ;-))